md-rs01/LoveBiteV2/README.md

-# LoveBiteV2  is a updated Version of LoveBite 🚀
+# LoveBiteV2  is an updated Version of LoveBite 🚀

 This Java-based DDoS (Distributed Denial of Service) attack simulation tool is designed for educational purposes.
 It allows users to simulate DDoS attacks by sending multiple HTTP requests to a target `URL`.
 The tool includes features such as proxy support, firewall bypass methods, and logging capabilities.